normal-computing/posteriors/docs/contributing.md

 3. **Add your code.
 Add your tests.
 Update the docs if needed.
 Party on!**
     New methods should list `build`, `state`, `init` and `update` at the top of the module in order.
-4. Check any changes in the docs look 🔥:
+4. Check any changes in the docs render nicely:
 ```
 mkdocs serve
 ```